Solutions by Technology

 Ascertia’s products offer the widest support for digital signature formats and standards and the greatest flexibility in how to implement these.
 The products support PDF, XML, PKCS#7, CMS, S/MIME and PKCS#1 signatures as required to sign business documents.
 German and other country qualified certificates can be used to provide advanced electronic signatures.

 Ascertia has the widest support for verification of digital signature formats as mentioned above.
 It also provides enhanced OASIS DSS-X Verification Reports and PEPPOL based quality ratings for signatures and associated certificates.
 All of this evidential information can be stored as meta data with the data objects being archived for later use.

 Ascertia is a clear leader in creating long-term signatures – these can be verified many years in the future, an essential requirement for most government related data.
 ADSS Server supports ETSI XAdES and CAdES as well as latest PAdES (PDF format) profiles.

 Organisations cannot control which systems and browsers end-users will work with when submitting documents.
 It is essential digital signature and encryption solutions work on any platform with any browser and support multi-lingual capability.
-ADSS Go>Sign Applet supports all Windows platforms as well as many Linux versions and has also been tested in various browsers.
+ADSS Go>Sign Client supports all Windows platforms as well as many Linux versions and has also been tested in various browsers

 ADSS Enterprise Server can be easily integrated with any business document production environment using our Watched Folder application called Auto File Processor, or our high-level Java and .NET ADSS Client SDKs or via direct XML/SOAP web service calls or even email integration using Secure Email Server.